dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 With OpenCore I think it's about time we finally destroy some AMD myths, like how USB is just screwed on AMD and can't be mapped.
 Well that is false!
-And I will show you the way of enlightenment.
+And I will show you the path of enlightenment.

 So why would I want to use this?
 Well couple reasons:
 * Add missing USB ports that macOS didn't automatically add